Information about Orthostatic Tremor (OT) can be hard to find, especially practical hints to support OTers and their family and friends.

 https://www.facebook.com/groups/orthostatic.tremor/

-- The National Organization for Rare Disorders (NORD) – their Rare Diseases Database provides a good description of POT
+- The National Organization for Rare Disorders (NORD) – their Rare Diseases Database provides a good description of OT

 https://rarediseases.org/rare-diseases/primary-orthostatic-tremor/